ethereum-node/merchantApi/README.md

 ### TERMS & DEFINITION

+- **apiKey**: The Api Key for your Ownbit Merchant Wallet.
+It can be found in your Ownbit Merchant Wallet's Wallet Configuration page.
 - **orderId**: Any string that identify an order, length: 1-64, must be unique among the system.
 - **orderPrice**: Format: amount CURRENCY_SYMBOL, can be both fiat and crypto, example: 9.9 USD, means 9.9 US Dollar, 0.23 BTC, means 0.23 Bitcoin.
 ATTENTION: There's one space between amount and symbol.
-- **walletId**: The Wallet ID you inputted when creating the Ownbit Merchant Wallet.
-- **extendedKeysHash**: The MD5 hash of your Ownbit Merchat Wallet's BTC Extended Public Key, to authenticate the wallet.
-Can be found in your Ownbit Merchant Wallet's Wallet Configuration page.
 - **coinType**: Coin symbols separated by |, example: BTC|LTC|BSV|DASH, one coin only example: BTC

 Merchant Api Supported Crypto Coin Type: